stormchaserroleplaying/stormchaserRPG/Species/Common/Kobold/index.md

 Your Dexterity score rises by 2.

 ## Alignment
-Kobolds have an innate inclination towards certain alignments (see table).
+Kobolds have an innate inclination towards certain alignments (see the phenotype table).

 ## Features